seantrott/seantrott.github.io/_posts/2021-8-2-linguistic-terraforming.md

 Take [predictive text](https://en.wikipedia.org/wiki/Predictive_text).
 As you type an email to a colleague, Gmail tracks each word you write, and predicts the next word––or words––you'll choose.
 For the most part, predictive text does a pretty good job of correctly predicting what we're going to write, which makes writing more convenient; and when it's wrong, we just have to choose the word we intended, rather the one it predicted.

 But in some cases, maybe the word Gmail predicted is *close enough* to the one we wanted.
 Or perhaps we weren't sure which word we wanted at all.
+And in these cases, we just go with Gmail's suggested text.
 Around the margins, then, predictive text starts to actively shape the words we select.

 This seems like a trivial case (and it's intended to be).
 As I said, this effect––if it exists at all––likely exists only around the margins of electronic language use.

 Eventually, though, it seems likely that NLMs will play a role in more and more of our interactions.
 And the more they **mediate** our use of language, the more opportunity they'll have to shape the decisions we make about which words to choose and which grammatical constructions to embed them in.
+And this, in turn, raises the question: by shaping our patterns of language use, could NLMs shape our *language*?

 # The Case of Writing

 One way to establish the plausibility of this claim is to look for precedents.
 Are there other examples of how a novel communication technology has changed our language––or, perhaps, changed the way it changes?

-The classic case of this is writing, one of the oldest linguistic technologies.
+One example might be found in writing: one of the oldest linguistic technologies.
 I've heard it claimed that writing *slows down* the pace of language change [(Zengel, 1962)](https://anthrosource.onlinelibrary.wiley.com/doi/pdf/10.1525/aa.1962.64.1.02a00120).

+One way it could do this is by increasing [metalinguistic awareness](https://en.wikipedia.org/wiki/Metalinguistic_awareness): the ability to consciously reflect on the nature of language.
+For example, there is some empirical evidence that literacy is connected to the ability to recognize "words" as units of speech ([Homer & Olson, 1999](https://www.jbe-platform.com/content/journals/10.1075/wll.2.1.07hom)).
+Of course, it's difficult to sort out correlation from causation: maybe better metalinguistic awareness improves literacy!
+But leaving that aside for now, the argument is that increased metalinguistic awareness could *freeze* certain practices in place, making large-scale language changes (like sound change) less likely.

-The logic is broadly as follows.
-Changes to language, like changes in biological evolution, arise from a pool of synchronic variation or "mutations" (Ohala, 1989).
-A language isn't just "one thing"; it's a set of practices, mostly shared among a population language users, who each have their own idiosyncratic way of using that language.
-And small, local decisions made by individual speakers can "bubble up" and ultimately change the distribution of sounds and words that any given speaker might encounter, which in turn shapes what we think of as the "language".
+For this argument to make sense, we have to consider how language change occurs in the first place.
+Like changes in biological evolution, changes to language arise from a pool of synchronic variation (Ohala, 1989), or "mutations": at any given point in time, a population of speakers might produce the same "word" many different ways.
+But these small, local decisions made by individual speakers (and comprehenders) can eventually bubble up and change the distribution of sounds and words that other speakers might encounter, which in turn shapes that language.

-Writing, however, freezes certain practices in place.
-Specific ways of rendering a wordform in writing (i.e., its orthography) might change the rate at which the spoken or signed version of that wordform changes––its **tethered**, now, to the orthographic form.
-The same goes for the mappings between words and their meanings, or syntactic constructions.
+To return to writing: specific ways of rendering a word in writing (i.e., its orthography) might increase a speaker's understanding of that word as a fixed, stable entity, rather than something ephemeral.
+Because the word is tethered to its orthographic form, that psychological fixedness could change the rate at which the word changes––either phonologically or even semantically.

 That's not to say written languages don't change!
 They obviously can, and do.
 But the argument––if it's correct––is that the use of writing can *slow down* the rate at which language would ordinarily change.

 Again, I don't know whether this is true.
 Assessing it requires an estimate of the pace of language change in the absence of writing, which is difficult to do.
 And it's worth noting that others disagree with Zengel's argument that literacy is a conservative force in language change (Frawley, 1994).

-But for the purposes of this post, I'm going to accept it as provisionally and probabilistically true.
+The reason I mention it is simply to enumerate how *in principle* a communication technology that's existed for thousands of years could have shaped the course of language change.

 # NLMs and Language Change